-North Carolina’s Office of Information Technology Services have earned national recognition for IT leadership and innovation initiatives.
+North Carolina’s Office of Information Technology Services has earned national recognition for IT leadership and innovation initiatives.
 Our recent accolades include:

 Innovation Center Named a 2015 "Bright Idea" in Government by Harvard University